formkit/docs-content/plugins/inertia.md

 })
 ```

-The `combine()` function is meant to be used for easily pass multiple events in a single place:
+The `combine()` function allows you to define multiple events in a single block:

 ```ts
 // addon.ts